akashacms/akashacms-website/documents/deployment/ssh2.html.md

         }
     }

 Either the `password` or `privateKey` fields are required in the configuration.
 Obviously the `privateKey` version is safe to check into a repository, because it doesn't expose your private security data.
 But the `privateKey` versio can only be used if you have an SSH key available.
+The `password` version exposes your password in cleartext, so obviously with this option the configuration file must be carefully controlled, and probably should not be checked into a repository.

 With this configuration you can deploy a website with these commands: